"I couldn't wait to see what happened

 “Stay right where you are, kid.
 No funny stuff and you won’t get hurt.”

 Too late.
-Everything ached right down to the roots of my hair.
-And why had he called me kid?
+Everything ached right down to the roots of her hair.
+And why had he called her a kid?
 Was that anything like a dude?
-I dug around in my mind and came up with kid as a baby goat.
-Maybe I’m not the only one with scrambled brains.
+She dug around in her mind and came up with kid as a baby goat.

 Breaking his ankle didn’t seem too smart.

-The man I faced stood barely taller than me.
-An elder I estimated to be three times my age if that old ghost had been right about her being seventeen.
+The man she faced stood barely taller than her.
+An elder she estimated to be three times her age if that old ghost had been right about her being seventeen.

 All the elders milling around wore the same covering–blue pants, light blue shirts, everything regulated and unyielding except for the sweat stains at their armpits and lower backs.